Need workout ideas? Use these common household items or find workout routines on Instagram from many Seattle-area gyms

 Working out from home when you’re used to a gym filled with weights and other equipment calls for creativity.

 Some local gyms have allowed clients to borrow equipment for the duration of the stay-home order, while others have seen their clients use a number of common household items as inventive substitutes for workout equipment.
-The list includes laundry detergent jugs, weighted backpacks, soup cans, and wine and liquor bottles.
+The list includes laundry-detergent jugs, weighted backpacks, soup cans and wine and liquor bottles.
 Yoga studios have suggested books or mugs to use as balance props and towels or belts for use as straps.

-Keranen posts workout videos to her Facebook and Instagram pages regularly using objects that range from suitcases filled with books or clothes, dutch ovens, tennis shoes, to even toilet paper.
+Keranen posts workout videos to her Facebook and Instagram pages regularly using objects that range from suitcases filled with books or clothes, Dutch ovens, tennis shoes, to even toilet paper.

 Other suitable household items include: